artifactNU/AzureScripts/Azure-Resource-Group/README.md

-Azure Resource Group Creation Script
-The Azure Resource Group Creation Script is a PowerShell script designed to facilitate the creation of an Azure Resource Group.
+Azure-Resource-Group is a PowerShell script designed to facilitate the creation of an Azure Resource Group.
 A Resource Group is a fundamental building block in Azure that allows you to organize and manage related resources within a single container.
 This script automates the process of creating a new Resource Group in your Azure subscription.

 Prerequisites
 Before using this script, ensure you have the following: